oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

 * in case of a `my_event` list: right after the row hook mentioned above
 * just before the table footer is rendered to HTML

-In these hooks You may set custom markers or change exisitng values for markers.
+In these hooks you may set custom markers or change exisitng values for markers.
 See also :file:`Classes/Frontend/DefaultController.php` for available properties and methods.

 The hook to the seminar or registration bag building process allows for changing